2018 in Philippine television: Stopped airing

+Video streaming services

 Networks

 The following are a list of free-to-air and cable channels or networks launches and closures in 2018.

 Launches

 Stations changing network affiliation

 The following is a list of television stations that have made or will make noteworthy affiliation switches in 2018.

 Rebranded

 The following is a list of cable channels that have made or will make noteworthy network rebranded in 2018.